Nalgene: Bisphenol A (BPA) concerns

 In recent years, studies have suggested that polycarbonates, made from bisphenol A (BPA) and phosgene (COCl_{2}), such as the ones Nalgene used, may leach endocrine disruptors including BPA.
-Nalgene denies that the quantity leached from their products posed a significant threat to health.
-Among the secreted chemicals, BPA is a concern, as it binds to estrogen receptors, thus altering gene expression.
+BPA is a concern because it binds to estrogen receptors, thus altering gene expression.
 Other research has found that fixatives in polycarbonate plastics can cause chromosomal error in cell division called aneuploidy.
-Nalgene claims these chemicals are only potentially released from Nalgene products when used at temperatures outside of the designed range.
+Nalgene denies that the quantity leached from their products posed a significant threat to health, and claims these chemicals are only potentially released from Nalgene products when used at temperatures outside of the designed range.

-In November 2007, the national Canadian co-operative retailer Mountain Equipment Co-op removed all hard, clear polycarbonate plastic water bottles (including Nalgene-branded product) from their shelves and replaced them with BPA-free Nalgene bottles.
+In November 2007, the national Canadian co-operative retailer Mountain Equipment Co-op removed all hard, clear polycarbonate plastic water bottles (including Nalgene-branded products) from their shelves and replaced them with BPA-free Nalgene bottles.
 In December 2007, Lululemon made a similar move.
 In May 2008, Recreational Equipment, Inc. removed Nalgene-branded polycarbonate water bottles and replaced them with BPA-free Nalgene bottles.

 On April 18, 2008, Health Canada announced that bisphenol A is "'toxic' to human health".
-On the same date, Nalgene announced it would phase out production of its Outdoor line of polycarbonate containers containing the chemical bisphenol A (BPA).
+On the same date, Nalgene announced it would phase out production of its Outdoor line of polycarbonate containers containing BPA.
 Nalgene subsequently adopted Tritan copolyester, a BPA-free copolyester made by Eastman Chemical, as a substitute.

 Although unpublished studies in 2008 and 2009 by Oregon State students suggest that BPA does not leach from polycarbonate plastic under extreme conditions, BPA is not the only component of plastics which can mimic estrogen and act as an endocrine disruptor.
 Unfortunately, BPA-free Tritan plastics were later found to leach other estrogenic chemicals in a cell-based assay.
 Eastman Chemical, the manufacturer of Tritan, will not disclose precise information about the chemical structure of Tritan.

 A study from CertiChem (a private lab in Austin, Texas dedicated to studying endocrine disruption) found that green-colored Nalgene bottles effectively block the effects of UV rays, thus rendering the specific model studied safe from specific BPA-leaching concerns.
 However, CertiChem's founder and neuroscience professor at the University of Texas at Austin, George Bittner, cautioned that green Nalgene bottles found in stores "aren't guaranteed to be safe since minor change to the chemical formula can introduce estrogens".
+Bittner also published an article claiming most polymers, including Tritan, contained trace amounts of Bisphenol A. Eastman Chemical Company filed a lawsuit after these results were publicized in a brochure produced by PlastiPure, a sister company to CertiChem.
+Eastman maintained that the tests used by CertiChem, which were based around cultured estrogen-sensitive breast cancer cells, were not a definitive assay of endocrine activity in vivo.
+A jury ruled in Eastman's favor, and as a result Bittner, PlastiPure, and CertiChem were barred from making claims about Tritan’s oestrogenic activity.